30-Year-Old First Baseman – Free Agent

 David Cooper Contract Information:

-Agreed to a contract with the Indians in December of 2013.
+Signed a minor league contract with the Mets in May of 2015.

 Cooper (shoulder) remains sidelined at Triple-A Columbus with a shoulder strain.